Opportunities.

 Our Vision: To guide and empower all people toward healthy, fulfilling lives free from addiction.

+Compass Mark provides school and community-based prevention programs for children, youth, and adults throughout Lancaster, Lebanon, and Chester Counties.
+Our services include: Addiction Resource Center: We provide resources to educate our community on alcohol, other drugs, and gambling disorders and provide personalized information/referral services to local treatment and recovery supports.
+School-Based Prevention: Our team delivers an array of evidence-based prevention programs for students in Grades K-12, helping them to develop important skills in the areas of self-awareness, healthy coping strategies, interpersonal relationships and decision-making.
 Training and Professional Development: Compass Mark provides high-quality, up-to-date workshops for educators and community members on a variety of public health and youth development topics.
 We specialize in training school personnel to respond to child and adolescent behavioral health concerns through the Student Assistance Program.

 Contact Name: Eric Kennel